-From the department of “all that is Hollywood gold does not glitter.”
+All that is Hollywood gold does not glitter.

 If Christopher Tolkien hates the movies so much… how did they get made in the first place?